idrisaquil/Binary-Image-Classification-Dogs-vs-Cats-CNN-VGG-16/README.md

 # Dogs vs Cats

 The "Dogs vs. Cats" dataset is a popular benchmark for image classification tasks, particularly for learning Convolutional Neural Networks (CNNs).
-It involves training a model to distinguish between images of dogs and cats, often using a subset (3,750 cats and 3,7500 dogs) of a larger dataset.
+It involves training a model to distinguish between images of dogs and cats, often using a subset (in this case: 3,750 cats and 3,750 dogs) of a larger dataset.
 The larger dataset contains 17,500 images (8,750 cats and 8,750 dogs).
 Ultimately, creating a function or dataset that has an image name (or an image) that recognizes if image is cat or dog.

+This project makes use of
+ - ### **NumPy** (for data preprocessing)
+ - ### **TensorFlow/Keras** (for model architecture modeling)
-This project makes use of NumPy for data preprocessing, TensorFlow/Keras for model architecture modeling, and VGG-16 as a pre-trained deep CNN model for feature extraction and transfer learning.
+ - ### **VGG-16** (pre-trained deep CNN model - for feature extraction and transfer learning)

 Accuracy is measured via AUC/ROC Scores and Confusion Matrix

 ## The Asirra data set
 Web services are often protected with a challenge that's supposed to be easy for people to solve, but difficult for computers.
 Such a challenge is often called a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) or HIP (Human Interactive Proof).
 HIPs are used for many purposes, such as to reduce email and blog spam and prevent brute-force attacks on web site passwords.